William R. Forstchen: John Matherson series

 Dr. Forstchen's novel, One Second After (2009, Tor/Forge/St. Martin's books) reached the New York Times best seller list; it was on the list for twelve weeks.
 The sequel, One Year After, was released in 2015.
-The concluding work of the trilogy, The Final Day, was released on January 4, 2017.
-All three of the books in what is now called The John Matherson Series achieved NYT best seller status.
-The book has been translated and printed in over a dozen countries.
+The next work of the series, The Final Day, was released on January 4, 2017.
+The first three of the books in what is now called The John Matherson Series achieved NYT best seller status.

 Forstchen based his research for One Second After on the 2004 bipartisan Congressional study of the potential threat to the continental United States from an EMP attack: Report of the Commission to Assess the Threat to the United States from Electromagnetic Pulse (EMP) Attack.
-Drawing on this and other government and private studies, Forstchen explores in his novel what might happen in a "typical" American town in the wake of an attack with electro-magnetic pulse (EMP) weapons.[2]
+Drawing on this and other government and private studies, Forstchen explores in his novel what might happen in a "typical" American town in the wake of an attack with electro-magnetic pulse (EMP) weapons.
 Forstchen has been invited to make presentations regarding the threat of EMP before members of Congress, and at STRATCOM, Sandia Labs, and NASA.

 Other works

 Forstchen's novel Pillar to the Sky (2014) explores the concept of a Space Elevator.
 The tower would rise from the equator to geostationary orbit and beyond in order to revolutionize space transportation in the 21st century.
-Forstchen's thesis is that the building of such a permanent transportation system to high earth orbit would reignite America's economic and technological prominence in the 21st century.
-He promoted the idea that such a tower could be used to "hot wire” limitless non-polluting energy from solar panels deployed in space and free peoples on earth from dependence on greenhouse gas-emitting energy production.
+Forstchen's thesis is that the building of such a permanent transportation system to high Earth orbit would reignite America's economic and technological prominence in the 21st century.
+He promoted the idea that such a tower could be used to "hot wire” limitless non-polluting energy from solar panels deployed in space and free peoples on Earth from dependence on greenhouse gas-emitting energy production.

-Reception

 Forstchen has self-published two novellas.
 Day of Wrath (2014) is about an ISIS-inspired attack on United States public schools.
 Twin Flame (2017), co-authored with author Nora D'Ecclesis, is a "biographical novella".
 He explores the history of his relationship with his former wife Robin.